Which city is cheaper, Brussels or Istanbul?

 Both Brussels and Istanbul during the spring are popular places to visit.
 The spring months attract visitors to Istanbul because of the activities around the city and the natural beauty.
 Also, the activities around the city are the main draw to Brussels this time of year.

 Istanbul is a little warmer than Brussels in the spring.
-The temperature in Istanbul is usually 13°C (55°F) in April, and Brussels stays around 10°C (49°F).
+The daily temperature in Istanbul averages around 13°C (55°F) in April, and Brussels fluctuates around 10°C (49°F).

 In the spring, Istanbul often gets more sunshine than Brussels.
 Istanbul gets 180 hours of sunny skies this time of year, while Brussels receives 147 hours of full sun.